Click here to return to the main site entry page

 The Denton Twins - Cricketers

-In 1908 George Denton had been joined by his older son, another George and the company had changed its name again to B Denton & Son Ltd, and prospered greatly during the First World War still making army boots.
-Denton's main factory at Rushden was supplemented with another at Irchester where boys’ shoes were made and this was managed by the twin sons of George Denton – John Sydney & William Herbert - by 1914.
+In 1908 George Denton was joined by his older son, another George and the company changed its name again to B Denton & Son Ltd, and prospered greatly during the First World War still making army boots.
+Denton's main factory at Rushden was supplemented with another at Irchester where boys’ shoes were made and this was managed by the twin sons of George Denton, John Sydney & William Herbert by 1914.

 The twins played cricket for Rushden Town Cricket Club and for the Old Wellingburians club.
-William played for the Northamptonshire from 1909 and had scored 4,449 runs before he retired from the county team in 1924.
-Brother John palyed from 1909 until 1919 and he had scored 3,298 runs for the County.
+William played for the Northamptonshire from 1909 and had scored 4,449 runs when he retired from the county team in 1924.
+Brother John played from 1909 until 1919 and he had scored 3,298 runs for the County.

-They had a younger brother, Arthur Donald Denton who also played at county level from 1914 until 1930.
+Their younger brother, Arthur Donald Denton also played at county level from 1914 until 1930.

 The Denton Twins at Bristol